oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 ## Configure oVirt

-Now that you have logged in to the administration portal, configure your oVirt environment by defining the data center, host cluster, networks and storage.
+Now that you have logged in to the Administration Portal, configure your oVirt environment by defining the data center, host cluster, networks and storage.
 Even though this guide makes use of the default resources configured during installation, if you are setting up a oVirt environment with completely new components,